elizabethsiegle/30-seconds-of-swift-code/README.md

 ### all unique

-Checks a flat list for all unique values.
-Returns True if list values are all unique and False if list values aren't all unique.
+Checks a flat list for all unique values, returning True if list values are all unique and False if list values aren't all unique.
 ```swift
 func allUnique(arr: [AnyHashable]) -> Bool {
     return arr.count == Set<AnyHashable>(arr).count